 - Communication aids

 Try the following site:

-- The Independent Living Centre (ILC) Speech Generating Devices page features a range of speech generating devices for those with speech impairments.
+- The NED Speech Generating Devices page features a range of speech generating devices for those with speech impairments.
 This page includes devices that can be operated using eye control, a single button, a keyboard or an icon-based keypad.